OkelyKodely/Janggi/README.md

-# Jjangi
+# Janggi
-Chinese Korean Chess in Java
+Korean Chess in Java